SeaGL/seagl.github.io/attend/existing.md

 TODO make this button point at the production space

 Below are some tips on navigating the conference in Element.
 If you run into any trouble, you can always email <matrix-help@seagl.org>.
+Remember, participation in any room in the SeaGL space is subject to our [Code of Conduct](/code_of_conduct).

 ## Navigating spaces